ryanjin333/Which-Day/README.md

 # Day Tracker

 This is a Day Tracker made for IB students at NWSS although anyone with a full year schedule can use it too.
-This app is currently in its beta stage so bugs may still be exist.
+This app is currently in its beta stage so bugs may still exist.

 ## Overview